Get a Global Talent visa in the UK

 Who is eligible to get Global Talent visa in the UK?

-Applicants across various industries are welcome to apply.
+The UK Global Talent Visa is aimed at professionals recognised as leaders or emerging leaders in technology, arts, science, and academia.
 It includes scientists, engineers, research professionals, artists, tech professionals, dancers, singers, etc. On top of those obvious directions, we have experience in helping marketing, HR, and project management professionals get this visa.

 To be considered for the Global Talent visa in the UK, you must obtain an endorsement from one of six approved by the Home Office endorsing bodies (Tech Nation, the Royal Society, UK Research and Innovation (UKRI), the Royal Academy of Engineering, the British Academy or Arts Council England).
 This is called Stage 1 application.